divineniiquaye/divineniiquaye/README.md

 ### Hi there 👋, Welcome to my profile, You can follow me for updates.

-I'm a Software Engineer with over 3 years of experience in programming web-based, software and other technologies.
+I'm a Software Engineer with over 3 years of experience in programming web-based, software, and other technologies.
 Since early 2017 I started to code, it has become a passion of mine.
 I love to explore new technologies, constantly learn, and help contribute to open-source projects.
 Also like to share my knowledge, passion, and somewhat meticulous about programming and tech in general.
 Having a strong foundation in building web apps especially using [PHP](https://php.net) and [Java](https://java.com).

 🔭 Currently working at [Biurad Lap](https://biurad.com/), Anyway I'm always active at GitHub.